 Hip replacement surgery is intended to improve the quality of the patients life by treating problems such as arthritis, pain and loss of mobility.

 In recent years, however, there have been several recalls of these devices, which for those impacted, should lead to contact with a defective medical device attorney.
+Cincinnati metal-on-metal hip replacement lawyers could help you seek compensation for your losses.

 Issues With Hip Replacement